austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

-* v5.1.1 - work in progress
+* v5.1.1 - 2023-09-26
-    * Fixed the `DocumentCurrencyCode/@listID` attribute for all ebInterface versions > 4.2
+    * Fixed the `DocumentCurrencyCode/@listID` attribute for all ebInterface versions != 4.2
     * Avoid creating empty UBL elements
 * v5.1.0 - 2023-04-30
     * Updated to ph-ubl 8.x